How to keep things under control in school

 If the school starts on-site classes (daily or hybrid classes), the following protocols must be followed:

-- Students and staff must keep a minimum distance of six (6) feet from all others except when simply passing by them.
+- Students and staff must keep a minimum distance of three (3) feet from all others except when simply passing by them or during regulated gym activities.

-- No one is allowed to share any item, including lunch, stationary, desks, any items from home, cups, personal hand sanitizers, or anything that passed through the hand of one student.
+- No one is allowed to share any item, including lunch, stationery items, desks, any items from home, cups, or anything that passed through the hand of one student.
 Items may be shared among siblings.
+Items designated and regulated by the staff may be shared (e.g., Soap dispensers, tissue boxes, etc.)

-- Students and staff must wash their hands after they have interacted with any high-touch surface, such as doorknobs, faucets, switches, water dispensers, etc.
+- Students and staff must wash their hands or sanitize them after they have interacted with any high-touch surface, such as doorknobs, faucets, switches, water dispensers, etc.

-- No sort of physical contact is allowed at any time on the school premises.
-The same rule applies before and after school hours.
+- No sort of physical contact is allowed at any time on the school premises except for regulated gym activities The same rule applies before and after school hours.

-- Participate in the mandatory fever check at regular intervals as determined by the school.
+- Participate in a mandatory fever check if a student is suspected to be sick, as determined by the school.

 What if someone is symptomatic